JrSchmidtt/node-api-aws/README.md

 pacman -Syu terraform
 ```

-# Push image to ECR
+# Publishing Image to AWS ECR

 ## Retrieve an authentication token and authenticate your Docker client against your registry.
 ```bash